Doubly Robust Crowdsourcing: Main Results

 \subsection{Doubly Robust Crowdsourcing}

-As we established in the last section, the importance sampling estimator is unbiased but suffers from a large variance, especially when we would like to cut cost and use a small sampling probability.
-The DM estimator incurs no additional annotation cost and has $0$ variance, but it can potentially suffer from a large bias due to supervised learners not imitating the workers well enough.
+As we established in the last section, IS estimator is unbiased but suffers from a large variance, especially when we would like to cut cost and use a small sampling probability.
+The DM estimator incurs no additional annotation cost and has no variance, but it can potentially suffer from a large bias due to supervised learners not imitating the workers well enough.

 Doubly robust estimation \citep{rotnitzky1995semiparametric,dudik2014doubly} is a powerful technique that allows us to reduce the variance using a DM estimator while retaining the unbiasedness, hence getting the best of both worlds.
 The doubly robust estimator works as follows: